ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/deploy-ballerina-on-kubernetes.md

 >**Info:** This generates the cloud artifacts inside the `target/` directory.

-## Deploy the package

-### Deploy the package on Docker
+## Push the Docker image

-Execute the command below to push the created Docker image into Docker Hub.
+Execute the command below to push the created Docker image into Docker Hub for the cluster to get access to the previously built container.

 **Info:** Replace `wso2inc` with your repository name.